A good investment strategy goes a long way

 • The 'Big Beautiful Bill', which mainly extends the expiring tax cuts from Trump's previous term, is expected to provide a limited boost to growth.
 Meanwhile, the US government shutdown has been lifted for the time being.

 • China continues to regularly support its flagging economy with new policy measures.
-In the euro area, the major investments announced for defence and infrastructure are gradually taking more concrete shape, although it looks as if their impact won’t be felt fully until 2026-27.
+In the euro area, the major investments announced for defence and infrastructure are gradually taking more concrete shape.

-• The ECB kept its deposit rate unchanged at 2% in September, with further movements dependent on economic data.
-Our economists do not expect the Bank to cut interest rates further next year.
-As expected, the Fed kept interest rates on hold.
-We still expect rates to be cut on two more occasions, but now in the second half of the year instead of the first half.
+• The ECB kept the deposit rate at a constant 2% in July and makes further steps dependent on the economic data.
+Some voices suggest the ECB might hike rates as a result of the rising energy prices.
+Our economists do not expect them to cut interest rates further next year.
+The Fed kept rates stable as expected.
+We expect two more rate cuts in the second half of the year.

-• US President Donald Trump has nominated Kevin Warsh as the next chair of the Fed, though the nomination still has to be passed by the Senate.
+• US President Trump has assigned Kevin Warsh as the next chairman of the Fed, this still needs to be ratified by the Senate.

 Bond markets